jeffcogswell/golembase-op-geth/RUN_LOCALLY.md

 ### RPC Explorer
 - Web interface for exploring blockchain data
-- Exposes port 8080
+- Exposes port 8080 (Note: If port 8080 is already in use on your machine, change the host port number, which is the first in the pair.)
 - Connects to op-geth RPC endpoint

 ## Volumes

-The following volumes are created and managed by Docker Compose:
+The following volumes are created by the docker-compose file and managed by Docker Compose:
 - `mongodb_keyfile`: Stores MongoDB replica set keyfile
 - `mongodb_data`: Persistent storage for MongoDB data
 - `golembase_wal`: Write-ahead log storage